 Make Beans a Diet Staple

-Instead of slapping another burger on the grill, opt for some beans as your protein of choice —your waistline will thank you.
-Beans are an excellent source of protein, fiber, and resistant starch, which can help reduce unhealthy, organ-enveloping visceral fat, slashing your risk of health issues like heart disease and diabetes with every bite.
+Instead of slapping another burger on the grill, opt for some beans as your protein of choice.
+Beans are an excellent source of protein, fiber, and resistant starch, which can help reduce unhealthy, organ-enveloping visceral fat, slashing your risk of health issues such as heart disease and diabetes with every bite.
 Research published in Nutrients also reveals that study subjects who ate black beans had lower insulin levels after their meal than those who consumed a comparable amount of antioxidants and fiber from another food source.

 Strengthen your bones and enjoy more weight loss by adding some additional calcium to your meal.
 A study published in the Journal of Nutrition reveals that overweight study participants on a high-dairy, calcium-rich diet lost more visceral fat than those who ate moderate or low amounts of dairy.
 For those sticking to a vegan or lactose-free diet, dairy isn’t the only way to achieve this result; the 20 Calcium Rich Foods That Aren’t Dairy will help you shed the pounds and build strong bones.